davidbmitchell/davidbmitchell.github.io/_posts/2015-06-11-Atlanta-Braves-WAR-Comparison.md

 The table below compares how the players for the Atlanta Braves have done with regards to Wins Above Replacement.
-Baseball-Reference.com WAR is denoted by bWAR, FanGraphs.com WAR by fWAR, and the open-source version of WAR (openWAR) that uses R and the MLB Gameday API is denoted by oWAR. bWAR and oWAR include games up to June 9th and fWAR contains games up to June 10th.
+Baseball-Reference.com WAR is denoted by bWAR, FanGraphs.com WAR by fWAR, and the open-source version of WAR (openWAR) that uses R and the MLB Gameday API is denoted by oWAR.
+The repository for openWAR can be found on [GitHub](https://github.com/beanumber/openWAR).
+The academic paper written by the creators Ben Baumer and Gregory Matthews, which explains openWAR better than I am able to, can be found [here](http://arxiv.org/pdf/1312.7158v3.pdf). bWAR and oWAR include games up to June 9th and fWAR contains games up to June 10th.
 Also, the table is sortable.

 <table class="sortable" style="margin: 0px auto;">
     <tr>